The-Scripters-Guild/ForgeWiki/knowledge/scripting/guides-and-info/ui-nav-markers-need-to-be-enabled-each-round.md

 <figure><img src="../../../.gitbook/assets/HaloInfinite_ijvGVzNbgk.png" alt="Set Nav Marker Enabled node"><figcaption><p>The Set Nav Marker Enabled node is used to toggle the visibility of a marker.</p></figcaption></figure>

 {% hint style="info" %}
-Since the list of UI Nav Markers persists across rounds, you do not need to rebuild the list at the start of every round.
+Since the list of UI Nav Markers persists across rounds, you do not need to rebuild the list at the start of every round, but they must be re-enabled every round.
 {% endhint %}

 ***